Christopher Mpofu

-Christopher Bobby "Chris" Mpofu (born 27 November 1985) is a Zimbabwean international cricketer.
-He has represented Zimbabwe at Test, ODI and Twenty20 International level.
+Christopher Bobby Mpofu (born 27 November 1985) is a Zimbabwean former international cricketer.
+He played for the Zimbabwe national cricket team at Test, One Day International and Twenty20 International level.

 Early life and career

 Mpofu spent time in Brisbane, Australia at the National Performance Centre.
-He was coached by former Australian fast bowler, Damien Fleming.
+He was coached by former Australian fast bowler Damien Fleming.

 Mpofu made his first-class debut for Matabeleland against Manicaland in March 2004, taking three wickets on debut.
 In the 2004/05 Faithwear Inter-Clothing Provincial One-Day Competition, Mpofu was the leading wicket-taker with 11 wickets.
-He repeated the good performance again in the 2005/06 edition with 9 wickets.
+He claimed 9 wickets in the 2005/06 edition of the competition.

 International career

 Following the mass exodus of top level players in the Zimbabwean cricket crisis of 2004, Mpofu made his One-Day International debut against England, and cost the English team some anxious moments.

 Following the exodus of the rebels, Mpofu was given his Test debut against Bangladesh at the M. A. Aziz Stadium, Chittagong.
 He had scores of 0 and 5 in the match.
-The match was an indication of Zimbabwe's horrific decline in Tests as Bangladesh secured their maiden Test victory, and that too by a major 226 runs.
+The match was an indication of Zimbabwe's horrific decline in Tests as Bangladesh secured their maiden Test victory, and that too by 226 runs.

 One definite shortcoming, is his crease occupation.
 Not content with being stumped twice in an afternoon (for a pair) in the first Test against New Zealand in August 2005, he followed up by being run out for 3 in the second match, as he strolled down the pitch to congratulate his teammate Blessing Mahwire on reaching his half-century, with the ball still in action.
 He still tends to blow hot and cold and has few rivals in the race to be considered international cricket's worst batsman.

 Despite containing the basics, a good away movement, and a good action, Mpofu struggled, as for a long time he was the lone seamer among a cluster of spinners, and he had no one to help him out, and consistency was a major problem for the young seamer.
 There was a game against Pakistan in which he took 1/75.